ESGF/esgf-vocab/docs/source/how_to/valid.rst

       .. note::
-         This command look for the drs_name in every term in the specified collection.
+         This command looks for the drs_name in every term in the specified collection.

    .. group-tab:: API as python lib